 Tartan

 Tartan patterns are more intricate than check, frequently utilizing multiple colors and overlapping stripes of various sizes.
-Like buffalo check, the tartan pattern is still very neat and symmetrical, but not all of the stripes are equal sized and the design typically incorporates more than two colors.
+Like buffalo check, the tartan pattern is still very neat and symmetrical, but not all the stripes are equal size and the design typically incorporates more than two colors.

 Tartans feature multiple horizontal and vertical cross-crossed stripes in different colors that create new colors in places where the lines overlap.
 The vertical and horizontal stripes are identical, duplicating in exactly the same way on their own axis.